Hathyar (1989 film)

 Hathyar is a 1989 Indian Hindi-language action crime film written and directed by J. P. Dutta.
-It features an ensemble cast of Dharmendra, Sanjay Dutt, Rishi Kapoor, Amrita Singh, Sangeeta Bijani, Asha Parekh, Paresh Rawal and Kulbhushan Kharbanda.
+It features an ensemble cast of Dharmendra, Rishi Kapoor, Sanjay Dutt, Amrita Singh, Sangeeta Bijlani, Asha Parekh, Kulbhushan Kharbanda and Paresh Rawal.
 The film focuses on how poverty forces a youngster (Dutt) to turn to crime by joining forces with the biggest don in town (Dharmendra), much to the chargin of his mother (Parekh), his lover (Singh) and his friend and the don's brother (Kapoor).

 The film released worldwide on 10 March 1989 and was a critical and moderate commercial success.
 Over time, it has been considered as one of Dutt's best films, which probably gave the best description about the underworld.
 The performance of Sanjay Dutt is also regarded as one of the best in his career.

 Plot

 Avinash (Sanjay Dutt) and his parents (Kulbhushan Kharbanda, Asha Parekh) come to Bombay where they miserably scrape along.
 Sometimes their acquaintance with Samiulla Khan (Rishi Kapoor), the younger brother of the underworld crime lord Khushal Khan (Dharmendra), is quite helpful as Sami, who refuses to deal with his brother's business, enjoys a good reputation.
 But after some bitter experiences, Avinash's father cannot stand his poor situation anymore and commits suicide.
 Now Avinash bears the responsibility to be the family's breadwinner which he, as he doesn't manage to find a job, is unable to fulfill.
 Desperately (and instigated by his friend Satyajeet Puri (Pakya) from the local gang) he starts stealing.
 After having killed one of his victims, he gets more and more bogged down in the mire of crime – and gets into the rivalry between the gang bosses Khushal Khan and Rajan Anna (Paresh Rawal).